sunggun-yu/chef-mongodb3/README.md

 * Install the MMS Monitoring Agent

 NOTICE :
-* Current version 3.0.0 is not supporting mongos for Oracle Linux 6.6.
-The package version 3.0.7-1.el6 of mongos package wasn't existing (Test failure).
+* Current version 3.0.0 is not supporting mongos 3.0.7 for Oracle Linux 6.6.
+The package version 3.0.7-1.el6 of mongodb-org-shell package wasn't existing (Test failure).
 * Current version 3.0.0 is not supporting automation and monitoring mms agent installation for Debian 7.8

 ## Supported Platforms